Login to Complete an Application or to Access Judging Panel.

 ► I will be submitting three projects.
 Should I complete three registration forms?
 Yes, you will need to complete three separate entry applications.

 ► Can I include the project name in the Project/Jury PDF?
-Yes, you may—just make sure you don’t identify the submitting firm or designer.
+Yes, you may—just make sure you do not identify the submitting firm or designer.
 Submissions are to remain anonymous.

 ► What happens if I exceed the 10MB file limit?
 You will be asked once to reduce the size of the file and resubmit your project.